-Challenge any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images

-Be vigilant to issues that particularly affect different genders - for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys

-Ensure our curriculum helps to educate pupils about appropriate behaviour and consent

-Ensure pupils are able to easily and confidently report abuse using our reporting systems

-Ensure staff reassure victims that they are being taken seriously
+- Challenge any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images - Be alert to the fact that child-on-child abuse can take pace face-to-face, online, and sometimes simultaneously between the 2. - Be vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys. - Ensure our curriculum helps to educate pupils about appropriate behaviour and consent - Ensure pupils are able to easily and confidently report abuse using our reporting systems - Ensure staff reassure victims that they are being taken seriously - Be alert to reports of sexual violence and/or sexual harrashment that may piont to environmental, systemic problems that could be addressed by updating policies, processes and the cirriculum, or could reflect wider issues in the local area that should be shared with safeguarding partners. - Support children who have witnessed sexual violence, especially rape or assault by penetration.
+We will do all we can to make sure the victim, alleged perpetrator(s) and any witnesses are not bullied or harassed. - When considering instance of harmful sexual behaviour between children, the school will consider their ages and stages of development